Singapore’s Tax Policies on Investment Precious Metals and Bullion

 Why Singapore Removed GST From Investment Precious Metals?

-Singapore removed the Goods and Services Tax (GST) on Investment Precious Metals (IPM) in October 2012 to enhance its position as a global bullion trading hub.
+In consultation with key stakeholders in the domestic precious metals industry, such as bullion banks and the Singapore Bullion Market Association (SBMA), Singapore removed the Goods and Services Tax (GST) on Investment Precious Metals (IPM) in October 2012.
 One of the key reasons for this change was the recognition that IPM, such as gold, silver, and platinum, are essentially financial assets, much like stocks, bonds, and other financial instruments, which are typically GST-exempt.
 Prior to the exemption, the inclusion of GST on IPM created an uneven playing field, as other actively traded financial assets were not subject to such taxes.

 The removal of GST on IPM aligned Singapore’s tax policy with international practices, where major financial centers treat precious metals similarly to other investment vehicles.
 This move made it more attractive for investors to buy, sell, and store precious metals in Singapore without incurring its value-added tax.